 We read about hacks and breaches almost daily - attacks by cyber-criminals that result in millions of compromised credentials, loss of millions of dollars or denial of service attacks that can nearly bring the internet to a halt.
 How do these underground groups conduct such attacks?
 Where do they communicate and coordinate?
 What products and services do they buy and sell?

-In this presentation we will dive into the world of organized cybercrime.
-We will learn basic hacking and OSINT (Open Source INTelligence) techniques, see how easy it is to profile and get all the information you need on your target, visit underground and dark web websites where everything from drugs and guns to identity theft and malware customization is bought and sold.
-We will get inside the mind of a cyber-criminal.
-And, we will see how SQL Injection, password cracking, Google hacking and other forms of attack and intel gathering are performed.
+In this presentation we dive into the world of organized cybercrime.
+We learn basic hacking and OSINT (Open Source INTelligence) techniques, see how easy it is to profile and get all the information you need on your target, visit underground and dark web sites where everything from drugs and guns to identity theft and malware customization is bought and sold.
+We get inside the mind of a cyber-criminal.
+And, we see how SQL Injection, password cracking, Google hacking and other forms of attack and intel gathering are performed.

 Etay Maor, Executive Security Advisor, IBM

 Etay leads security and fraud fighting awareness and research at IBM.
 A security evangelist, he regularly presents at industry events and academic master classes, and he volunteers for educational security awareness programs.
 Previously he headed RSA’s cyber threats research labs where he managed malware research and intelligence teams and was part of cutting edge security research.
 Etay holds a BA in computer science and an MA in counter terrorism and cyber terrorism.
 He has contributed to the ICT (International Institute for Counterterrorism) on cybersecurity and cyberterrorism topics.